darkbot-reloaded/DarkBot/README.md

 How to run:
 - Clone
-- Open in your IDEA
+- Open in your IDE
 - Open MAVEN and click install
 - Add Run/Debug configuration:
   -> Main class: com.github.manolo8.darkbot.Bot